Join at any age! Complete beginners are most welcome!

 When you sign up for our ongoing online classes, you get to chart your own learning path within our structured curriculum.
 You can consult with our SaPa expert on any questions you may have, before taking your first step.
 Register to book your slot with our team.

 The syllabus has been developed in-house and lays special emphasis on giving a solid foundation.
 You will learn to read Hindustani notations and symbols.
-Along with this, you will also learn warm-up exercises, basic notes, Hindustani terms, and much more delivered in a systematic and student-friendly manner.
+Along with this, you will also learn warm-up exercises, basic notes, specific classical terms, and much more delivered in a systematic and student-friendly manner.
 Our textbooks come with audio material so you can listen and sing or sing along even outside of class hours.
 A perfect aid to practice.

 We would strongly recommend that you use SaPa’s textbooks.
 Here’s why: